burn-research/aPrioriDNS/README.md

 Lorenzo Piu. ‘aprioridns: V1.1.8’.
 Zenodo, 19 September 2024. https://doi.org/10.5281/zenodo.13793623.

+## Third party software
+The present library relies on the code [PyCSP](https://github.com/rmalpica/PyCSP) package for Computational Singular Perturbation (CSP) analysis.
+PyCSP is developed and maintained by Professor Riccardo Malpica Galassi at Sapienza University of Rome.
+For detailed documentation and further information, please refer to the original repository.

 ## Quickstart
 The following code can be used to test the library once installed.
 A detailed explanation of the workflow presented is available [here](https://apriori.gitbook.io/apriori-documentation-1/getting-started/quickstart).